valancej/anchore-feed-service/README.md

 Make sure you've satisfied all of the requirememnts first.

-See the sample config files referenced here:
+See the sample config files from this repository: https://github.com/valancej/anchore-feed-service